dmauser/Lab/RS-ER-VPN-Gateway-Transit-AzFW/README.md

  --no-wait
 done

-# Check the Firewall Logs
+# 5) Check the Firewall Logs
 ## Use the customer query (content between Kusto_Query)
-## Changes made from the default query: list last 10 min, only shows connections to port 22, sort more recent records first ()
+## Changes made from the default query: list last one hour, only shows connections to port 22, sort more recent records first ()
 <<Kusto_Query
 // Network rule log data
 // Parses the network rule log data.
 AzureDiagnostics
-| where TimeGenerated > ago(10min)
+| where TimeGenerated > ago(1h)
 | where Category == "AzureFirewallNetworkRule"
 | where OperationName == "AzureFirewallNatRuleLog" or OperationName == "AzureFirewallNetworkRuleLog"
 //case 1: for records that look like this: